anniequasar/session-summaries/README.md

     + readme.ipynb  is an ipython notebook file that you can either read on github or download to run.
-                    To run the file you will need a notebook interpreter such as Jupyter notebooks or you can install jupyter using pip in a python virtual environment in your python console so you don’t have the full anaconda install but can still run jupyter notebooks from your local server.
-If you are a beginner, this is not recommended.
+                    To run the file you will need a notebook interpreter such as Jupyter notebooks or you can install jupyter using pip in a python virtual environment in your python console.
+                    Alternatively, you can use Google Colaboratory.
+Colaboratory is a free Jupyter notebook environment that requires no setup and runs entirely from your web browser.